Skip to main content

 Chat interface showing a conversation with an agent

 Think of each conversation as a local context for the agent, which includes all messages in that conversation, plus the agent’s instructions, documents, and capabilities.
-If you want any chat content to be available to the agent outside of that specific conversation, you need to ask the agent to save it in its instructions or as an agent document.Diary entries are an exception—the agent writes these automatically and can read them later, outside the chat.
+If you want any chat content to be available to the agent outside of that specific conversation, you need to ask the agent to save it in its instructions or as an agent document.Diary entries are an exception—when diary writing is enabled, the agent writes these automatically and can read them later, outside the chat.

 When to use the chat